Selfishness in Children – Tips to Raise an Altruistic Child

 - A child may become self-obsessed if his parents don’t teach him the value of being selfless.

-- When a kid has underdeveloped emotional intelligence and doesn’t know how to understand other’s emotions.
+- When a kid has underdeveloped emotional intelligence and doesn’t know how to understand others’ emotions.

-How to Raise a Selfless/Altruistic Child
+How to Raise a Selfless/Altruistic Child?

-1. Get to the Root
+1. Get to the Roots

 Start by getting to the crux of the problem, i.e. finding out the reason for your child’s selfishness.
 Is it something new?
 Is he fighting with his siblings?
 Are your rules too weak?
 Is there some problem at school?
 Before worrying about the consequences, first, make a list and see what has changed about your child recently, which might be contributing to his selfish behaviour.